lhiday-purdue/IITP-Summer-Program-2021/Projects/Project15 - IoT for Disabilities Assistance/README.md

 IITP Summer Program 2021
 Project 15  - IoT for Disabilities Assistance
 ## Project Goal
-### To prevent dememtia patient from getting lost, our system can tracking with a warning if the patient gets far away.
-Watch tracks dementia patient with its GPS feature and sends them to server.
-Smartphone gets data from the server and warns caregivers if the patient gets far from home.
+### To prevent dememtia patient from getting lost, our system can track patient and warn if the patient gets far away.
+Watch tracks dementia patient with its GPS feature and sends location data to server.
+Smartphone gets data from the server and warns caregivers if the patient gets out from the boundary.

 -----------------
 ## Project Novelty